codifica/school/Week4/notesWeek4.md

 #### Boolean

 Arrays are like Ender chests.
 The contents can be changed, but all the Ender chests for one player point to the same inventory slots.

+> function subtractNumbers(num1, num2) {
+>   let result = num1-num2;
+>   console.log(result);
+> };
+>
+> subtractNumbers(10, 3)

+The function is declared first, and it takes 2 parameters, num1 and num2.
+Inside the function, the parameters num1 and num2 are passed in, and the block-scoped variable result is assigned the value of the remainder of num1 minus num2.
+It then prints that answer to the console log.
+So, when subtractNumbers(10, 3) is called, 3 is subtracted from 10, and the function returns as 7.

+contacts[2].course = 'front end dev';
+this reminds me of solving for x in algebra.